The Jeep Wrangler 4xe Is the Least Fuel-Efficient Plug-in Hybrid SUV on the Market

-As fuel prices rise and political pressure mounts, car manufacturers continue increasing their hybrid lines, including Jeep with the Jeep Wrangler 4xe.
-As the new Jeep plug-in hybrid (PHEV), the Wrangler 4xe has received a lot of attention, especially after President Joe Biden was spotted driving one around town.
+As fuel prices rise and political pressure mounts, car manufacturers increase their hybrid lines, including Jeep with the Wrangler 4xe.
+As the new Jeep plug-in hybrid (PHEV), the Wrangler 4xe has received attention, especially after President Joe Biden was spotted driving one around town.

 What are the specifics of the Jeep Wrangler 4xe?